Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Conclusions

 We also noticed that, while the expectation value of the stress-energy tensor is characterized by renormalization ambiguities, this is no longer the case when fluctuations are considered.
 Hence the obtained results are independent on the particular regularization used to define the stress tensor.

+In order to keep superficial contact with literature on inflation, we investigated perturbations of the scalar curvature generated by a Newtonian metric perturbation, which is related to the standard Bardeen potentials.
+However, the considered model is certainly oversimplified to cover any real situation and is not gauge invariant.

-Although the considered model is certainly oversimplified to cover any real situation, it was possible to recover an almost-Harrison--Zel'dovich power spectrum for the correlation of the considered metric perturbation.
+Within this model it was possible to recover an almost-Harrison--Zel'dovich power spectrum for the considered metric perturbation.
 Furthermore, the amplitude of such a power spectrum depends on the field mass which is a free parameter in our model and can be fixed independently of $H$.
 At the same time, since it does not depend on the Hubble parameter of the background metric, this indicates that it is not a special feature of de Sitter space.
 At least close to the initial singularity, the obtained result depends only on the form of the most singular part of the two-point function of the considered Bunch--Davis state.
-We thus argue that a similar feature is present in every Hadamard state and for backgrounds which are only asymptotically de Sitter in the past.
+We thus argue that a similar feature is present in every Hadamard state.
+Furthermore, as conjectured in an earlier draft of this paper, it has been recently proven in \cite{dappiaggi:2014}, that similar effects holds also for backgrounds which are only asymptotically de Sitter in the past.

 Finally we notice that, since the stress-energy tensor is not linear in the field, its probability distribution cannot be of Gaussian nature.
 Thus we showed that non-Gaussianities arise naturally in this picture.